Blog > Documentation > Mental Health Documentation Best Practices: Guidelines & Cheat Sheet

 What You'll Learn

-• Why quality mental health documentation is essential for care, compliance, billing, and risk management
+• Why mental health documentation matters for clinical care, compliance, billing, and risk management

-• A practical, printable mental health documentation cheat sheet to use as a quick reference in daily practice
+• A printable mental health documentation cheat sheet for daily reference

-• Tips for streamlining documentation with EHR tools and templates
+• Tips to streamline behavioral health documentation using EHR tools and templates

 Why Quality Mental Health Documentation Matters